AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Theoretical Bridge between Optimal Policy and PL Ranking

 We consider two policy models: $\pi_{\theta}$ is a trainable policy model with parameters $\theta$, and $\pi^{*}$ is the optimal policy model.
 Subsequently, let us denote the two induced PL ranking models by

 We will then have the following result on the equivalence between the optimal policy and the optimal PL ranking model.
-Results from the following Proposition \ref{prop_appendix_policy_PL_equivalence} supports the conclusion from Proposition \ref{prop:equivalence}.
+Results from the following Theorem \ref{prop_appendix_policy_PL_equivalence} supports the conclusion from Theorem \ref{prop:equivalence}.

-\begin{proposition}[\textbf{Equivalence between Optimal Policy and PL Ranking}] Consider the KL-regularized RL objective defined in \eqref{eq:traj_mask_obj} with the tool-selection reward $R_\text{tool}$ defined in \eqref{eq:step_reward}.
+\begin{theorem}[\textbf{Equivalence between Optimal Policy and PL Ranking}] Consider the KL-regularized RL objective defined in \eqref{eq:traj_mask_obj} with the tool-selection reward $R_\text{tool}$ defined in \eqref{eq:step_reward}.
 Let $\pi^*$ denote the corresponding optimal policy \citep{rafailov2023direct} for \eqref{eq:traj_mask_obj}.
 Then, a trainable policy $\pi_\theta$ is equal to the optimal policy (i.e., $\pi_\theta = \pi^*$) if and only if their induced PL ranking distributions coincide for any input $x$ and trajectory collection $\mathcal{T}$, i.e.